 Tooth discoloration happens for a variety of reasons, which generally belong to one of two categories:

 - External—where the discoloration is more superficial, on the enamel

 - Internal—where the discoloration is coming from within the deeper layers of the tooth (dentin, pulp)

-Perhaps the most common complaint I hear in my office regarding discoloration is “No matter how hard we brush, her teeth still look yellow!”
+Perhaps the most common complaint I hear in my office regarding discolored of the teeth is “No matter how hard we brush, her teeth still look yellow!”

-That’s because this is a natural occurrence.
+That’s because discoloration of teeth is a natural occurrence.
 Permanent teeth are naturally yellower than baby teeth.
 When your child is in the “mixed dentition” phase, where their front baby teeth have fallen out but the baby molars remain, the contrast makes the color of the new permanent teeth especially unappealing.
 Once more baby teeth fall out in the back, it does not look so “yellow” anymore.

 Another common cause of intrinsic discoloration is trauma.

 When a tooth is bumped or injured, it can subsequently turn dark yellow or grey.
 Sometimes this discoloration improves over time, other times it remains.
 The important thing is to make sure a pediatric dentist sees your child right away to rule out a dental abscess, which is a common occurrence after dental trauma.

 Plenty of people have congenital “blemishes” or spots on their front teeth like these: